 SDSN Youth is only able to function with its vast network of volunteers.
-Project Officers manage our global projects and portfolios: Operations, Communications, Youth Solutions Report, Arts Twenty Thirty, Local Pathways Fellowship, Networks and the Global Schools Program.
+Project Officers manage our global projects and portfolios: Operations, Communications, Events, Fundraising, Networks, Youth Solutions Initiatives, Arts Twenty Thirty, Local Pathways Fellowship, and the Global Schools Program.
 Various positions will be advertised throughout the year.
 Find out which vacancies are open here.

 Ambassadors - Students only

 The Global Schools Program is about empowering schools and teachers globally to educate children on the SDGs.
 Global Schools Ambassadors act as advocates in their local communities and schools to spread awareness about the program and help educate the future leaders on sustainability.
 There is an application process that happens annually, please apply directly on their website.

 Arts Twenty Thirty